Thor110/Expanded-Galaxy-Port/README.md

 # Folders
 00 Manual Install - leftover files from the manual install version of the game that I need to double / triple check before deleting.
 [TO BE DELETED EVENTUALLY]

+50 Scripts Left To Decompile - scripts that haven't been decompiled yet exist here.

 99 Clutter - contains a note regarding what files or folders are used to create the release.
 [TO BE DELETED EVENTUALLY]

 Expanded Galaxy Port Installer - the port installer folder containing the source folder and tslpatchdata folder as well as the installer scripts.